fjnn/hvl-ele201/README.md

 ### Info
 This website is created using [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).
 The guide on how to use this theme is well explained in the [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/).
 The purpose of this page is to have a quick reference on some features which are mainly used in this website.

-### Setup
-You can manually modify the content on Github through your browser, and the changes will be automatically applied as you push your changes.
-However, please use this method only when you do minor changes since it is harder to debug if there is a mistake that causes compilation problems.
+You can manually modify the content on Github through your browser, and the changes will be automatically applied as you push your changes. **However, please use [via github.com](#via-githubcom) method only when you do minor changes since it is harder to debug if there is a mistake that causes compilation problems**.
 Also every push fills the commit history and it becomes harder to track important changes.
+To prepare a whole lecure content, it is highly recommended to use [local edit](#local-edit).

+### Local edit
-Therefore, you can modify the content locally on your PC, and push the changes when you feel ready.
+In this method, you need to have the repository downloaded to your PC, and you can modify the files as you wish.

+#### Setup
 1. Please make sure that all Jekyll relevant installations are done as explained [here](https://jekyllrb.com/docs/installation/).
-2. Clone this repository ´git clone https://github.com/fjnn/hvl-ele201.git´
+2. Clone this repository `git clone https://github.com/fjnn/hvl-ele201.git`
 3. Run `bundle install` via terminal under the downloaded folder (aka inside the project repository).

 <a name="local-edit"></a>
-### Start
+#### Start
 1. Open the project folder using VS Code.
 2. Open a terminal in the directory.
-3. Run the local side: ´bundle exec jekyll serve´
+3. Run the local side: `bundle exec jekyll serve`
 4. The changes will immediately apply at **http://127.0.0.1:4000/** or **http://localhost:4000/**.
 5. When you push the changes to Github, the changes will apply within a minute or two.

 <a name="via-github"></a>
-### Alternative: Github on browser
+### Alternative: Via Github
 You don't need any installation for this method.
 1. Browse to the page that you want to edit on [GitHub](https://github.com/fjnn/hvl-ele201.git).
 1. Click *edit this file* button on the right-top corner.